Anassoumi/Curenetics-App/README.md

 # Curenetics Analyser
-is a multitask application that can explore and analyse data ,predict cancer types ,give accurate graphs , as well as advanced statistics.
+is a multitask application that can label Images ,explore and analyse data ,predict cancer types ,give accurate graphs , as well as giving advanced statistics.

+# Requirement